sauravkr20/Visual-Product-Identification/README.md

 - Product metadata integration
 - React frontend with image preview, search, and modal detail view
 - Easy addition of new images and embeddings
-- CORS enabled for frontend-backend communication
 - Static file serving for product images
+- Tests with image modifications
+- Adding of images(product) allowed
+- mongo for product metadata

 ---